Ma-Marcinowski/Verificational-Model/README.md

         - L2 regularizer - applied on all FCL layers.

      * 2.1.2.
-Model architecture v2.0:
+Model architecture variant 2.0:

        - Siamese CNN - dual path convolutional network, where both paths (left and right path) are two separate ConvNets (of a given variant), which outputs are globally average pooled and passed to the output neuron for binary classification.
 Inputs to both conv-paths are identical in shape, dataset and preprocessing;

-        - AlexNet Core Network v2.0 - {as desc in paper};
+        - AlexNet Core Network var2.0 - {as desc in paper};

         - Global Average Pooling Layer - applied instead of fully connected layers.